trevans24/mike-tysons-knock-out/README.md

 ## Unsolved Problems
 Looking back on the start of the project really trying to figure out how to make the game look like a Nintendo game would of been really cool.
 The thing I wanted to figure out was how to use collision and PvP like the original game using either eyboard for both players or 2 computers.

+Also would be really cool to make a mobile version of the game, would need to change keydown and up to click events.